Sign In Forgot Password

 Does the Rabbi officiate at non-congregant life-cycle events, such as a bris or wedding?

 Our rabbi will consider these opportunities.
-Please email rabbiwarner@bethemeth.org to discuss your needs.
+Please email Rabbi Warner at rabbiwarner@bethemeth.org to discuss your needs.

 What is Conservative Judaism?

-represents the passionate and engaged center of the Jewish people….
-Conservative Judaism strives…to express and communicate a deep commitment to the values, concepts, and rituals of our tradition.
+“represents the passionate and engaged center of the Jewish people . and strives … to express and communicate a deep commitment to our tradition's values, concepts, and rituals.

-CBE is an egalitarian Conservative congregation.
-This means that women are given equal opportunity to count in the minyan (prayer quorum), to have an aliyah to the Torah, to chant from the Torah, to wear a tallit or tefillin, to lead services, to serve on the board, etc.
+Congregation Beth Emeth is an egalitarian Conservative congregation.
+This means that women are given equal opportunity to count in the minyan (prayer quorum), to have an aliyah blessing at the Torah, to chant from the Torah, to wear a tallit or tefillin, to lead services, to serve on the board, etc.

 Don’t see the question or answer you were looking for?